 Medical insurance premiums are deducted from your pre-tax salary/pay.
 This means that you are paying for your medical insurance, life and medical reimbursements accounts before any of the federal, state, and other taxes are deducted.

-The dates for Open Enrollment will be November 1 thru November 16, 2018.
+The dates for Open Enrollment will be scheduled in November.
 More information will be sent out prior to Open Enrollment to communicate the process and any other general changes from Healthflex.